-I discovered this Teriyaki Sauce Recipe about 18 years ago when I was trying to experiment with more recipes and food ideas to please the hubby and the picky kids.
+I came up with this Teriyaki Sauce Recipe about 18 years ago when I was trying to experiment with more recipes and food ideas to mix up my usual cooking routine.
+Whether you’re looking for a sauce for rice, or just dipping, this recipe is perfect.

 Ingredients for Teriyaki Sauce